-to the shareholders of TomCo Energy Plc
+to the members of TomCo Energy plc

-We have audited the financial statements of TomCo Energy plc for the year ended 30 September 2012 which comprise the consolidated statement of comprehensive income, the consolidated and company statement of financial position, the consolidated and company statement of changes in equity, the consolidated and company statement of cash flows and the related notes.
+We have audited the financial statements of TomCo Energy plc for the year ended 30 September 2013 which comprise the consolidated statement of comprehensive income, the consolidated and company statement of financial position, the consolidated and company statement of changes in equity, the consolidated and company statement of cash flows and the related notes.
 The financial reporting framework that has been applied in their preparation is applicable Isle of Man company law and International Financial Reporting Standards as adopted by the European Union (IFRS).

-This report is made solely to the Company's members as a body, in accordance with Section 80C of the Isle of Man Companies Act 2006.
+This report is made solely to the Company's members as a body, in accordance with the terms of our engagement.
 Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company, and the Company's members as a body for our audit work, for this report, or for the opinion we have formed.